odoo/odoo/doc/reference/reports.rst

 Reports are written in HTML/QWeb, like all regular views in Odoo.
 You can use the usual QWeb control flow tools like t-if, t-foreach, etc. The PDF rendering is done by a tool outside the Odoo framework, **Wkhtmltopdf**.

-If you wish to create a report on a certain model, you will need to define this :ref:`report` and the :ref:`templates` it will use.
-If you wish, you can also specify a specific :ref:`paper_formats` for this report.
-Finally, if you wish to access more than your model, you can define a :ref:`custom_reports` class that gives you access to more models and records in the template.
+If you want to create a report on a certain model, you will need to define this :ref:`reference/reports/report` and the :ref:`reference/reports/templates` it will use.
+If you wish, you can also specify a specific :ref:`reference/reports/paper_formats` for this report.
+Finally, if you need access to more than your model, you can define a :ref:`reference/reports/custom_reports` class that gives you access to more models and records in the template.

-.. _report:
+.. _reference/reports/report:

 Report
 ======

-Every report must be declared by an ir.actions.report.xml record.
+Every report must be declared by a :ref:`reference/actions/report` record.
 Once declared, the report will be automatically included in the "Print" menu in the form view of the relevent object, or when you select elements in a list view.
 In this record, you can specify:

 ``name`` (mandatory)
     only useful as a mnemonic/description of the report when looking for one in a list of some sort